ABOUT

 2025

-Fandom with Bad Art Presents, London Art Services, London
+Fandom with Bad Art Presents, London Art Services, London, UK

-A Summer Party with Working Arts Club and Working Class Creatives, The Art House, London
+A Summer Party with Working Arts Club and Working Class Creatives, The Art House, London, UK

-Home Is Where the Art Is, Hypha HQ, London
+Home Is Where the Art Is, Hypha HQ, London, UK

 2024